Key Takeaways

 Here’s what you need to know to qualify:

-• You must be carrying on a small business as a sole trader or have a share of net small business income from a partnership or trust.
+- You must be running a small business as a sole trader or getting a share of the nett small business income from a partnership or trust.

-• Your business must have an aggregated turnover of less than $5 million.
+- Your business’s total turnover must be less than $5 million.

-• Eligible businesses can claim up to a 16% tax offset on the income tax payable on their business income, capped at $1,000 per year.
+- Businesses that qualify can get a tax break of up to 16% on the income tax they owe on their business income, up to $1,000 per year.

-For detailed guidance on how to apply for the Small Business Income Tax Offset, consult the ATO or your tax advisor.
-Combining this offset with other deductions, such as interest on business loans, can significantly optimise your tax strategy.
+Talk to the ATO or your tax advisor for more information on how to apply for the Small Business Income Tax Offset.
+If you combine this offset with other deductions, like interest on business loans, you can make your tax strategy a lot better.

 In Summary